 Bourbon Pecan Tart

-Whether you pronounce it pecan or pecan, this bourbon pecan tart will be a favorite dessert at Thanksgiving.
+Whether you pronounce it pecan or pecan, this easy bourbon pecan tart will be a favorite dessert at Thanksgiving.
 My bourbon pecan tart recipe without corn syrup uses the flavors of other types of sweeteners like maple syrup and molasses plus the added bonus of bourbon.
 You can’t go wrong with this classic fall bake.

 What is Pecan Pie Filling Made Of?